Isiolo

 Isiolo is a town in Isiolo County, of which it is the capital.
-It is located in the upper eastern region of Kenya and geographically considered the centre of the country Kenya.
-It lies 285 kilometres north of the capital Nairobi.
-The town grew around the local military camps, much of the population being descendants of former Somali soldiers who had fought in World War I as well as other Cushitic-speaking pastoral communities and the Ameru community.
-The town has an estimated population of 120,000people, most of them living around the outskirts of the town.
-Like most African cities, there has been a steady increase in the urban population in recent years, especially moving from as far as Moyale, Marsabit and Mandera.
-Isiolo town is also becoming a centre of interest because of its newly acquired status as a resort city cashing in on the popular Samburu and Shaba Game reserves, which have become preferred destinations after the famed Maasai Mara.
+It is located in the upper eastern region of Kenya and is geographically considered the center of the country Kenya.
+It lies 285 kilometers north of Nairobi.
+The town grew around the local military camps.
+Much of the population consists of Somali, Borana, and Ameru as well as minority groups including Turkana and Samburu.
+The town has an estimated population of 78,250, most of whom live on the outskirts of the town.
+There has been a steady increase in the urban population, especially from Moyale, Marsabit and Mandera.
+Isiolo is adjacent to Samburu and Shaba Game reserves.
 Isiolo lies along the long A2 Road, leading towards Marsabit and Moyale much further north.

 Overview

 Isiolo is set to become a major part of Kenya's economic development plan Vision 2030.
 The plan calls for Isiolo to become a tourist centre that will include casinos, hotels, upscale retail outlets, a modern airport and transport facilities.
 Isiolo will also be a transport hub as the location of the fork of the LAPSSET.

 Isiolo District was designated as the Headquarters of the Northern frontier Districts while it was under the British East Africa Protectorate in 1922, until the North Eastern was carved out as a separate province in 1963 when Kenya gained its independence.

-Isiolo is also known for its large market, while brass, copper and aluminium jewellery-making is a local industry.
-Isiolo town is also a transport hub to the northern border town of Moyale.
+Isiolo is known for its large market, featuring brass, copper and aluminium jewellery-making is a local industry.
+Isiolo town is a transport hub to the northern border town of Moyale.
 Trucks to and from Moyale make stop-overs boosting the hotel business in the town centre.
 Isiolo has been the headquarters of N.F.D.(Northern Frontier Districts) since the issue of the District Ordinance act 1937 & NFD commission 1962.
-During colonial days people from the other civil-administered districts of Kenya needed a special pass to visit Isiolo.
-Isiolo was made the headquarters of the District Commissioner, and the NFD was a closed district, as there was previously no urban centre to serve as district headquarters.
+Isiolo is the headquarters of the District because there was no urban centre to serve as district headquarters.

-The Samburu, Buffalo Springs and Shaba National Reserves lie north of the town, while Lewa Downs reserve is located south of Isiolo.
-The Meru National Park lies in the North East of the town.
+The Samburu, Buffalo Springs and Shaba National Reserve lie north of the town, while Lewa Downs Reserve in Meru County is located south of Isiolo.